bernarduskrishna/DTester_Miscellaneous/README.md

   Red means that the focal file still has tests we have not labelled
 - This part allows you to navigate through the tests that are subjected to the focal file

+  Alternatively, use "q" and "w" to go to the previous and next test respectively (refer to the "Shortcuts" section at the bottom)

   ![image](https://github.com/bernarduskrishna/dataset_labelling/assets/77195969/5b9516dc-f838-44a3-9eec-08859d25d601)

 ## How to label
 - Click on any line that is covered (indicated by pale yellow highlighter) from the method you think is the focal method

+  OR press "e" to label with the latest label you gave (refer to the "Shortcuts" section at the bottom)

   ![image](https://github.com/bernarduskrishna/dataset_labelling/assets/77195969/3140dc49-edda-4903-97d3-19aa2a2d5041)